 When acute symptoms cannot be safely managed in the home setting, hospice patients may need to be cared for in an inpatient setting under the General Inpatient (or “GIP”) Level of hospice care.
 GIP care is designed for short-term symptom management and stabilization, typically for five to seven days.
 Hope Hospice provides GIP care in a partnering skilled nursing facility or hospital, or in our own McCarthy Care Center (MCC).
 Read More.

-A patient and family member describe how their experiences with Hope Hospice helped them learn and feel supported.
+A family member describes how his experiences with Hope Hospice helped him learn and feel supported.